 I’m Diana Crabtree Green, a Certified Public Accountant (CPA) with more than twenty years of experience in personal finance and tax.

-Many of my clients come to me with the same concerns: they don’t know where their money goes every month and they want help getting ahead.
+Clients come to me with many of the same concerns: they don’t know where their money goes every month.
+Budgeting feels restrictive and complicated.
+They feel overwhelmed and want help getting ahead.

 Just like dieting, budgeting doesn’t work yet we keep banging away at it anyway.
 If that old myth isn’t the answer, what should we do instead?

-Why should you apply the strategies I share with you in detail with Buck the Budget?
+Why should you apply the strategies I share in detail with Buck the Budget?

 I am just anyone…everyone.
 I am not a trust funder, a lucky investor, or a magician.
 I am a college graduate who left school more than twenty years ago with debt.